A man with adult acne squeezing a pimple

 Sometimes it just seems easier to use whatever cracked, petrified soap you find in the shower to take care of your body, face and hair all at once (you know who you are).
 But if you want to heal your acne, there are a few key ingredients favored by Dr. Lee:

 • Salicylic acid.
 This beta hydroxy acid is a super exfoliator, which means it clears all the dead skin, oil, and dirt that gets trapped deep in your pores.
-If you use SLMD Salicylic Acid Cleanser regularly, it will help prevent pimples from forming in the first place.
-If you’ve already got a serious mountain, stick on a Salicylic Acid Pimple Patch to help clear it up and protect it from your prying fingers.
+Look for it in cleansers and spot treatments.

 • Retinol.
 A powerful vitamin A derivative, retinol increases cell turnover, which prevents some of the buildup that blocks pores.
+It's best used at night.
 Bonus: it helps prevent fine lines and wrinkles.
-Try SLMD Retinol Resurfacing Serum, which has a time-release formula that improves skin while you sleep.

 While shaving doesn’t actually cause acne, you could be making it worse if you’re not using the proper technique.
 What’s more, you could be creating razor bumps (aka ingrown hairs) as well.
 Here’s how to tell the difference between the two: